achingachris/thecodefather/README.md

 **Example:**

 This project is done as part of the SheCodes course curriculum.

-# ---- TEMPLATE ENDS HERE ----

-This is definitely way better than your generic Create React App README.
-Use it, make your projects stand out from the rest.

 # Contribution